lk-geimfari/mimesis/README.md

 ![alt text](https://raw.githubusercontent.com/lk-geimfari/church/master/examples/church.png)

 Church - is a library to generate fake data.
+It's very useful if you need to bootstrap your database.

 ## Installation
 ```zsh